Dynamical compatibility for finite and infinite population models used in genetics: Introduction

 We will introduce a set of scaling assumptions that guarantee that the replicator equation is the formal limit of the Moran process.
 In the process of deriving a continuous approximation for the large-population Moran process, two important model parameters need to be constrained to the population size.

 The first is how the typical birth and death time of the Moran process, $\Delta t>0$, decreases as $N$ increases, while the second is the so-called \emph{weak selection principle}.
 Assuming, for a second, that $\Delta t$ is inversely proportional to $N$, then the renewal of the entire population will be size independent, and therefore the large population limit of the process will include, in a well-balanced way, both the natural selection and the genetic drift.
-In order to focus on the natural selection --- as the replicator equation does --- it is necessary to increase the population size faster than in the balanced case discussed in the previous sentence, or, equivalently, decrease the time step slower than $N^{-1}$.
+In order to focus on natural selection --- as does the replicator equation --- it is necessary to increase the population size faster than in the balanced case discussed above, or, equivalently, decrease the time step slower than $N^{-1}$, as $N$ goes to infinity.

-The second critical assumption, the \emph{weak selection principle}, says that when the time step in the Moran process is small -- meaning the population size is large -- the fitness difference between the types approaches one.
+The second critical assumption, the \emph{weak selection principle}, says that when the time step in the Moran process is small --- meaning the population size is large --- the fitness difference between the types approaches one.

-For several aspects of the weak selection principle, cf.~\cite{WuTraulsen_2010,WildTraulsen_2007,OhtaPNAS_2002,Kimura1983} and for the dependence of the limiting process in the scalings, see~\cite{Chalubsouza:JMB2014, ChalubSouza:TPB2009,TraulsenClaussenHauert_2005,MckaneWaxman_2007}.
+For several aspects of the weak selection principle, cf.~\cite{Kimura1983,OhtaPNAS_2002,WildTraulsen_2007,WuTraulsen_2010} and for the dependence of the limiting process in the scalings, see~\cite{ ChalubSouza:TPB2009,Chalubsouza:JMB2014,MckaneWaxman_2007,TraulsenClaussenHauert_2005}.

 With these assumptions on hand, we will develop the large population limit models of the Moran process and demonstrate that its relationship to the replicator equation is not as strong as one might expect.
 Specifically, we will show that some of the mixed stable states in the replicator equation, where both type fitnesses are equal, do not necessarily correspond to metastable states in the Moran process, even when the population size is large.
 We will be able to fully characterize which equilibrium points of the replicator equation are associated with metastability in the Moran process for large populations in terms of the potential \( V \).
-These specific equilibria will be referred to as \emph{essentially metastable states}, or, EMS, generalizing to mixed cases in large populations the \(\mathrm{ESS}_N\), originally introduced for homogeneous populations in~\cite{Taylor_etal:BMB2004}.
+These specific equilibria will be referred to as \emph{essentially metastable states}, or EMS, generalizing to mixed cases in large populations the \(\mathrm{ESS}_N\), originally introduced for homogeneous populations in~\cite{Taylor_etal:BMB2004}.